<img height="1" width="1" src="https://www.facebook.com/tr?id=374636390457749&amp;ev=PageView &amp;noscript=1">

 People may be tricked into thinking they are traveling to a job or some opportunity—like the five boys at the beginning of this article—but when they arrive, they are forced or coerced to give up their kidney.
 Sometimes people are drugged and quite literally forced; other times they might be coerced into giving it up, not having any means to get home.

-But the line between victimhood and criminality can be blurry.
 People may be forced into a surgical removal but then compensated, essentially making them a criminal by law for “selling” their organs.
 There are also plenty of people actually selling their organs out of desperation to pay a bill, and still being deceived by traffickers or brokers telling them their kidney will grow back, minimizing the health complications of living with only one kidney, or paying them less than promised.

 People who sell their kidneys as an attempt to get out of immediate financial distress may find themselves in even deeper financial trouble later on.
 Having one kidney can limit a person’s energy and the amount of work they are able to do, potentially lowering the income they might otherwise earn from a job.
 They also might need further medical care and rack up additional expenses that way.

-Recently, PBS published a story on organ trafficking victims in Nepal, interviewing some of those affected.
+PBS published a story on organ trafficking victims in Nepal, interviewing some of those affected.
 One victim, a 19-year-old who was tricked and drugged before waking up without a kidney, said, “They must be punished for this.
 My body is damaged, I faint.
 I can't do hard labor.
 And I find it difficult to stand for too long.”

-*Names, photos, and locations changed or omitted for the security and privacy of those involved.
+*All data and statistics current at the time of publishing.
+Some names, photos, and locations changed or omitted for the security and privacy of those involved.

 Submit a Comment